no-go/AntSworms/README.md

 - fltk as gui
 - c++11 code
+- Makefile
-- Makefile with unixodie operating system
+- for unixodie operating system

 ## todo

 - grandle or maven
-- better class names
 - add alpha as color